jvinals/agent-protocol/frontend/README.md

 A minimal React Native app that interacts with the backend entirely through voice.
-When the app loads it starts listening for speech, sends transcribed text to the backend and speaks the response.
+When the app loads it starts listening for speech, sends transcribed text to the backend and plays back the response audio from the ElevenLabs-powered backend.

 ## Setup